boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/configuring-label-parameters.md

 layout: post
 title: Configuring Label Parameters – Embedded BI | Bold BI Docs
 description: Learn how to configure label parameters in label widget and name property in Bold BI Embedded dashboard.
-canonical: "/visualizing-data/working-with-widgets/configuring-label-parameters/"
+canonical: "/cloud-bi/visualizing-data/working-with-widgets/configuring-label-parameters/"
 platform: bold-bi
 documentation: ug
 ---

 # Configuring Label Parameters

-You can configure the label parameters by using the field name in the `Name` of the widget.
-Use the following format to configure the label parameter:
+You can configure the label parameters by using the field name in the `Name` of widget.
+Use the following format to configure the label parameter.

 **Syntax:** `{{:Column_Name}}` **when single data source is present**